-This is especially important if, for example, your caravan is at a static site near the sea, a lake, river etc.
+This is especially important if, for example, your caravan is at a static site near the sea, a lake, a river etc.

 How to go about getting a cheap quote?

 There was a time when it was only possible to get caravan insurance via specialist companies.
 Thankfully, today that’s all changing.
-More general companies offering caravan insurance packages has resulted in the market becoming far more competitive and insuring a caravan more affordable as a result – meaning caravan owners have more money to spend on their holiday itself.
+More general companies offering caravan insurance packages have resulted in the market becoming far more competitive and insuring a caravan more affordable as a result – meaning caravan owners have more money to spend on their holiday itself.

 Tips on getting cheap caravan insurance